ShauliTaragin/PokemonGame/README.md

 ***Authors : Shauli Taragin & Ido Bar***

-In this project we implemented algorithms for developing a pokemon game on directed graph.
+In this project we implemented algorithms for developing a pokemon game on a directed weighted graph.

-We also created a Graphical User Interface to visualize any given game stage.
+We also created an enhanced Graphical User Interface to visualize any given game stage.

 ---------